The Best Way to Convert Visitors to Supporters is to Forge a Bond

 On the other hand most of the other people mentioned in the list who by and large were less important than Lee Odden haven’t showed up on the blog to comment on SEO 2.0

-So if you want to get links and votes on social media make sure people know who you are, that you care and that you forge a bond of mutual respect.
+When you want to get links and shares on social media make sure people know who you are, that you care and that you forge a bond of mutual respect.
 This way you can convert them to long time supporters.